victorrgez/terraform/README.md

 To Do:

+- [ ] Finish Advanced Terraform with GCP course
+- [ ] Take a second look at gke-app module
-- [ ] Understand a bit about Hashicorp Stack (there are specific providers for each of them in most cases) -->HashiCorp Cloud Platform, Vault (Secret Management) - Consul (service discovery, centralised configuration as source of truth for services, service-base access control, remote state backend) - Nomad (application orchestration platform, even some cannot be containerised) - Packer (Image Management, available as data source) - Sentinel (org policies)
+- [ ] Understand a bit about Hashicorp Stack (there are specific providers for each of them in most cases) -->HashiCorp Cloud Platform, Terraform Cloud (remote state backend, workflow approval, costs estimation and downstream triggers), Vault (Secret Management) - Consul (service discovery, centralised configuration as source of truth for services, service-base access control, remote state backend) - Nomad (application orchestration platform, even some cannot be containerised) - Packer (Image Management, available as data source) - Sentinel (org policies)

 Done: